arozhkov/jimi-robot/README.md

 * Light. _Well RAM is so cheap nowadays._
 * Not intrusive. _As much as RMI could be._
 * Integration with third-party tools. _Graphite, Kafka_
-* Getting data from Oracle JVM, Weblogic and in the near future from JBoss servers.  _True._
+* Getting data from Oracle JVM, Weblogic and JBoss servers.  _True._
-* Collect simple numeric attributes from BMeans and combined data attributes. _True._
+* Collecting simple numeric attributes from BMeans and combined data attributes. _True._

 ## Concepts